Guest Posts

 Testing

-Your vision will be blurred for several hours after your test.
-Your urine will be darker than usual for a few days, as the dye leaves your system.
+Your vision will be blurred for several hours after the test.
+Your urine will be darker than usual for a few days as the dye leaves your system.
 In rare cases, some people may be hypersensitive or allergic to the dye.
-Because the reaction can occasionally be serious, you should call your doctor immediately if you experience symptoms.
-Symptoms may include nausea, vomiting, dry mouth, increased saliva production, a metallic taste in your mouth, feeling dizzy or faint, hives, sneezing, and increased heart rate.
+Because the reaction can occasionally be serious, call your doctor immediately if you experience symptoms such as nausea, vomiting, dry mouth, increased saliva production, a metallic taste in your mouth, feeling dizzy or faint, hives, sneezing, or increased heart rate.

 How long does the test last?

-The test lasts for about 10 minutes in the case of the fluoresceinography and, in the case of the indocyanography around 40 minutes.
-Nevertheless, the total time that the patient spends in the centre from arrival to departure is around 1 hour.
+The test lasts about 10 minutes for fluoresceinography and around 40 minutes for indocyanography.
+Nevertheless, the total time that the patient spends at the center, from arrival to departure, is around 1 hour.

 Should the test be done on an empty stomach?